 With an extensive and detailed soil analysis report that is scientifically and mathmatically analysed, a thorough fertiliser recommendation can be prepared and a plan implemented to correct or maintain the status of your soil.
-Our recommedations show us where we need to get your soils to and year after year we compare progress by reviewing your reports.
-We certainly don't compare your results with the rest of New Zealand.
+Our recommedations show us where we need to get your soils to and year after year we compare progress by reviewing your data.
 Every farm is unique, meaning we don't apply the same remedy to each farm at Landco, thats why just about every blend we do is different.

-- an independent fertiliser recommendation ensures we are neutral with fertiliser requirements and supports the fact the Landco manages soil and plant health before selling fertiliser.
+- an comprehensive fertiliser recommendation is imperative to understanding the mechanics of your soil, Landco manages soil results and plant health before selling fertiliser.